2017 Honda CR-V vs 2017 Mazda CX-5

-For years now, Mazda has been trying to make themselves out to be a driver-focused brand, and yet here, with the 2017 CX-5, at the highest trim level, fresh off a new re-design, they use a less powerful engine than the CR-V. On top of that, according to EPA estimates, they don’t get anywhere near the same level of efficiency as the CR-V Touring does.*
+For years now, Mazda has been trying to make itself out to be a driver-focused brand, and yet here, with the 2017 CX-5, at the highest trim level, fresh off a new re-design, it uses a less powerful engine than the CR-V. On top of that, according to EPA estimates, the CX-5 Grand Touring doesn't get anywhere near the same level of efficiency as the CR-V Touring does.*

 If you are leaning towards the Honda CR-V, and you live in the Lafayette area, then you should stop by Bob Rohrman Honda and let us show you everything that a new Honda CR-V has to offer.